Skip to content

 This Media module develops your knowledge of interdisciplinary approaches to consumption.
 We will investigate how lifestyles and consumer culture contribute to changing cultural identities and social hierarchies.
 We will interrogate key concepts such as ‘taste’, ‘choice’ and ‘authenticity’ in a world that encourages individuals to become their own self-brands.
 Key issues include the ‘experience economy’, commodity activism and cultures of neoliberal enterprise and austerity.
 Through assessment you will make sense of your own experiences in consumer society and produce a detailed piece of cultural analysis.

-Client-led Media Practice and Production
+Client-led Media Production

 During this module you'll be able to focus on the development of skills in media production by completing a media project that will be set to a 'real brief'.
 This is an opportunity for you to enhance your employability options by participating in live projects with a real purpose.
 This module will encourage you to make connections between theory and practice.